KoruX-GNU-Linux/KoruX/config/includes.chroot_after_packages/opt/game-ports/quake3/README.md

 ## Configuration for 1920x1080
 I've slightly modified the default configuration, changing some settings and hotkeys to make it more convenient for playing.
-If you want to try it:
+If you want to try it, run:
 ```
-# if the directory does not exist create it
-$ mkdir -p ~/.q3a/baseq3
+$ mkdir -p ~/.q3a/{baseq3,unfreeze}

-# if you have your own configuration save it
-$ cp ~/.q3a/baseq3/q3config.cfg ~/.q3a/baseq3/backup-q3config.cfg
+$ cp misc/q3config.cfg ~/.q3a/baseq3 ~/.q3a/unfreeze ~/.q3a

-# copy the new configuration file
-$ cp misc/q3config.cfg ~/.q3a/baseq3
+$ cp misc/q3key ~/.q3a/baseq3 ~/.q3a
 ```

 ## Why should I use ioquake3 instead of id software’s 1.32c?